moctips/moctips.github.io/_notes/index.md

-# Basics of Creature and Character building

-This is an opinionated guide on how to build better creatures and characters from lego.
-These are the things that I think about when building.

 ## Building

 A good moc is one that’s easy to parse.
 When building, consider how the viewer sees your moc.
 Is it immediately obvious what all of the parts of the build are?